hariharanragothaman/ShuffleCards/README.md

 Write a program to determine how many rounds it will take to put a deck back into the original order.

 #### Constraints:
 1. This will involve creating a data structure to represent the order of the cards.
-T
 2. This program should be written in C or C++.
 Do not use STL.
 3. It should take a number of cards in the deck as a command line argument and write the result to stdout.